Cyfrin/assembly-evm-opcodes-and-formal-verification-course/README.md

 ## Disclosures

 The Cyfrin team runs CodeHawks, Cyfrin Updraft, and private security reviews.
 They are an advisor to the Peeranha project, and run various blockchain nodes like Chainlink & Ethereum.
-Additionally, the are responsible for the creation of the Aderyn and Solodit tools.
+Additionally, they are responsible for the creation of the Aderyn and Solodit tools.

 # Thank you